churchmanlab/genewalk/README.md

 ### Custom input networks
-By default, GeneWalk uses the PathwayCommons network (`--network_source pc`) to create a human gene network.
-It then automatically adds edges reprenting GO annotations for input genes as well as relations between GO terms.
-However, there are also options for supplying a custom network as input, as follows.
+By default, GeneWalk uses the PathwayCommons resource (`--network_source pc`) to create a human gene network.
+It then automatically adds edges representing GO annotations for input genes and ontology relations between GO terms.
+However, there are options to run GeneWalk with a custom network as an input.

+First, specify the `--network_source` argument as one of the alternative sources:
+`{indra, edge_list, sif, sif_annot, sif_full}`.

+If custom gene IDs are used (`--id_type custom`) in the input gene list, for instance from a model organism: choose as network source `sif_annot` or `sif_full`.

+Then, include the argument `--network_file` with the path to the custom network input file.
+The network file format has to correspond to the chosen `--network_source`, as follows.

-The `--network_source sif/sif_annot/sif_full` options require supplying the path to a simple interaction file (SIF) as the `--network_file` argument.
-Each row of the SIF file consists of three comma-separated entries representing source, relation type, and target.
-Genes in the SIF are assumed to be human gene symbols (e.g., KRAS), and GO terms in the SIF (only in the `sif_annot` and `sif_full` modes) use the GO: prefix (e.g., GO:0000186).
+The `sif/sif_annot/sif_full` options require the network file in a simple interaction file (SIF) format.
+Each row of the SIF text file consists of three comma-separated entries representing source, relation type, and target.
 The relation type is not explicitly used by GeneWalk, and can be set to an arbitrary label.

-The difference between the `sif`,
-`sif_annot`, and `sif_full` options are as follows:
+The difference between the `sif`, `sif_annot`, and `sif_full` options:
+- `sif`: the input SIF can contain only *human* gene-gene relations.
+   Genes have to be encoded as human HGNC gene symbols (for example KRAS).
-- `sif`: In this case, the input SIF is assumed to contain only gene-gene relations.
-GO annotations for genes, as well as relations between GO terms are added automatically by GeneWalk.
+   GO annotations for genes, as well as ontology relations between GO terms are added automatically by GeneWalk.
-- `sif_annot`: In this case, the input SIF is assumed to contain both gene-gene relations, and GO annotations for genes (i.e., rows where the source is a gene, and the target is a GO term).
-Relations between GO terms are then added automatically by GeneWalk.
+- `sif_annot`: the input SIF has to contain both gene-gene relations, and GO annotations for genes: rows where the source is a gene, and the target is a GO term.
+Use GO IDs with prefix (for example GO:0000186) to encode GO terms.
+Genes should be encoded the same as in the gene input list and do not have to correspond to human genes.
+  Ontology relations between GO terms are then added automatically by GeneWalk.
-- `sif_full`: In this case, the input SIF is assumed to contain all relations including gene-gene relations, GO annotations for genes, and relations between GO terms.
-GeneWalk doesn't add any further edges.
+- `sif_full`: the input SIF has to contain all GeneWalk network edges: gene-gene relations, GO annotations for genes, and ontology relations between GO terms.
+GeneWalk does not add any more edges to the network.
+Encode genes and GO terms in the same manner as for `sif_annot`.

-The `--network_source edge_list` option is a simplified version of the `--network_source sif` option.
-It requires a `--network_file` argument which contains rows with two columns each, a source and a target (i.e., it omits the relation type column from SIF).
+The `edge_list` option is a simplified version of the `sif` option.
+It requires a network text file that contains rows with two columns each, a source and a target.
+In other words, it omits the relation type column from the SIF format.
+Further file preparation requirements are the same as for the `sif` option.

-The `--network_source indra` option requires supplying the path to a Python pickle file containing a list of INDRA Statements as the `--network_file` argument.
-These statements can represent gene-gene, as well as gene-GO relations from which network edges are derived.
-GO annotations, as well as relations between GO terms are then added automatically by GeneWalk during network construction.
+The `indra` option requires as custom network input file a Python pickle file containing a list of INDRA Statements.
+These statements can represent human gene-gene, as well as gene-GO relations from which network edges are derived.
+Human GO annotations and ontology relations between GO terms are then added automatically by GeneWalk during network construction.

 ### Further documentation